 - When completely cool, chill the sponges for about 45 minutes to firm up slightly before cutting.

-- Using a round cookie cutter (mine was 6½ cm diameter) carefully cut as many cake circles as you can from the sponge and set aside.
-Save the left overs for trifle!
+- Using a round cookie cutter (about 6½ cm diameter) carefully cut as many cake circles as you can from the sponge and set aside.
+(Save the left overs for trifle).

-- Warm the cherry conserve in a microwave (or small bowl over simmering water) and stir until smooth.
+- Warm the cherry conserve in a microwave (or in a small bowl over simmering water) and stir until smooth.

-- Layer the sponges chocolate-red velvet-chocolate with cherry conserve between them.
+- Layer the sponges chocolate then red velvet then chocolate with cherry conserve between them.

-- Ganache : Break or chop the chocolate into small pieces in a bowl.
+- Chop the chocolate into small pieces and place in a heat-proof bowl.

 - In a small saucepan, heat the cream until just coming to a simmer over a low to medium heat.
 Do not allow to boil.

-- Allow the ganache to cool, but be careful to keep an eye on the consistency.
+- Allow the ganache to cool, stirring occasionally.
+Be careful to keep an eye on the consistency.
 You want it slightly thickened, but still fluid enough to pour and spread.

-- Spoon some ganache over each cake (a little more than a tablespoon per cake), gently spreading whilst still liquid across the surface to allow a little to run down the sides.
+- When ready, spoon a little ganache over each cake (a little more than a tablespoon per cake), gently spreading (while it is still liquid) across the surface.
+Allow a little to run down the sides.

 - Decorate the top of each cake with sprinkles and leave to set.

-- Whilst the ganache is still fluid, dip the strawberries to half-coat.
-Set aside on baking paper to allow the ganache to set.
+- While the ganache is still fluid, dip the strawberries to half-coat and set aside on baking paper to allow the ganache to set.

-- Place a strawberry on the top of each cake.
+- Place a strawberry on top of each cake.
 Share and enjoy…